zivcroitoru/catwalk-client/js/features/mailbox/mailbox copy.md

 function renderSentMessages() {
   if (!messagesList) return;

-  const allTickets = mailboxData.tickets.map(t => ({ ...t, type: 'ticket' }))
+  // SENT = All tickets (both player-created and admin-replied) const allTickets = mailboxData.tickets.map(t => ({ ...t, type: 'ticket' }))
     .sort((a, b) => new Date(b.last_activity_at) - new Date(a.last_activity_at));